Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 There is no deadline for new students.
 Students are served on a first-come, first-served basis.
+New students wishing to reside in a Learning Community and/or receive their assignment by June 15 must submit a contract by April 1.
 Returning students meet deadlines that allow them to have priority housing.
 Watch for postings on the Housing website and in the residence halls for important dates and times regarding returning student contracts.

 What is Kauffman Hall and how is it different from the other halls?